 Community foundations typically accept a wide variety of assets, including appreciated securities, real estate, and closely-held stock.
 As with other types of charitable giving vehicles, donors may be able to claim certain tax benefits when they donate to a community foundation.
 This includes a potential immediate tax deduction of up to 60% of adjusted gross income for cash donations and 30% for donations of long-term appreciated assets.

 Evolution of community foundations

-Generally, community foundations have a higher initial contribution requirement and higher administrative fees than a public charity that is the sponsoring organization of a national donor advised fund program, yet the costs are lower than a private foundation.
+Generally, community foundation DAF programs have a higher initial contribution requirement and higher administrative fees than a public charity that is the sponsoring organization of a national DAF program, yet the costs are typically lower than a private foundation.
 Therefore, a community foundation may be a good choice for those who are focused primarily on supporting a specific region, cause, or local organization.
 Additionally, the policies of a community foundation will be informed by the scope of their stated mission.
 For example, a community foundation that is focused on specific cause areas will generally steer donors to give to support those causes.
 Policies that might be more restrictive at a community foundation with a narrower mission than a national DAF sponsoring organization include grant-making policies and account succession planning options.

-If you want to make charitable donations that can make an impact beyond the boundaries of a particular city, state, or region, determine whether your local community foundation offers a DAF option and if so, whether the mission of the community foundation is in line with your family’s giving goals.
+If you and your family want to make charitable donations that can make an impact beyond the boundaries of a particular city, state, or region, determine whether your local community foundation offers a DAF option and if so, whether the mission of the community foundation is in line with your family’s giving goals.
 If not, establishing a donor-advised fund at a national sponsoring organization that is agnostic to cause area and geography may be an option worth exploring.